 Medical neutrality and times of conflict

 We have seen how large-scale changes in medicine and the relationship between medicine and the state have presented the medical profession with far-reaching ethical challenges in recent decades.
 In responding, the profession has consistently emphasised the principle of medical neutrality.
 Medical neutrality is at the humanitarian core of medicine.
 It seeks to forge a moral space in which doctors can focus exclusively on health and the health needs of patients.
 The principle faces two ways.
 It demands respect for the ability of doctors and other health professionals to provide appropriate care and treatment to the injured and wounded without interference or fear of reprisal.
 It seeks, that is, to limit external interference in the proper purposes of medicine.
-But it also looks inward, toward health professionals, seeking to ensure that they set aside their personal – non-medical – beliefs and opinions in order to focus exclusively on the health needs of patients.
+But it also looks inward, toward health professionals, seeking to ensure that they focus on the health needs of patients.
 As recent conflicts have made clear, this neutral humanitarian space, this ability of health professionals to focus exclusively on the needs of their patients, remains under threat.

 Given that the most serious threats to medical impartiality have come largely from state encroachment, a critical aspect of medical impartiality is doctors’ ability to speak out about health-related aspects of conflicts.
 Where, for example, doctors are seeing patients who have sustained injuries as a result of state responses to civil unrest, the documentation and reporting of those injuries is a core part of the medical response.
 If doctors cannot speak out, if they cannot draw attention to the health-related impacts of conflicts, they risk the loss of professional independence.
 Paradoxically, it is doctors’ ability to speak out that best serves their neutrality.
 By contrast, any attempt to restrict the freedom of doctors to raise concerns threatens the principle of neutrality, risking the co-option of medical care into non-medical purposes.
-Vocal medical comment on the health impacts of conflict of violence is a far better guarantee of the independence of the profession – and of the wellbeing of patients – than an imposed or self-imposed silence.
+In our viewvocal medical comment on the health impacts of conflict of violence is a far better guarantee of the independence of the profession – and of the wellbeing of patients – than an imposed or self-imposed silence.

 Conclusion